Cryptohnic/Cryptohnic/README.md

 - 👋 Hi, I’m @Cryptohnic
 - 👀 I’m interested in optimization and AI
-- 🌱 I’m currently learning and mastering Python and Java
+- 🌱 I’m currently working on audio processing and web automation
-- 📫 How to reach me brandonwalex@gmail.com
+- 📫 How to reach me brandonwalex@pm.me